 - Self -Concept is defined as the way we perceive ourselves and the ideas we hold about our competencies and abilities

-- Self-Efficacy is defined as the belief which we hold about ourselves with respect to controlling and influencing our life outcomes.
-A strong sense of self-efficacy helps us to select and construct situations in their life and vice-versa
+- Self-efficacy is defined as the belief that we hold about ourselves with respect to controlling and influencing our life outcomes.
+A strong sense of self-efficacy helps us to select and construct situations in our lives and vice-versa

-- Self-Regulation is defined as the ability to organize and monitor our own behavior
+- Self-regulation is defined as the ability to organize and monitor our own behaviour

-- Self-control refers to defer gratification needs and wants which plays an important role in the fulfillment of long-term goals.
+- Self-control refers to deferring gratification needs and wants which plays an important role in the fulfillment of long-term goals.

 - Various techniques of self-control are explained as follows: